Respect and Consideration for Human Rights

 Human Rights Due Diligence

 The ITOCHU Group is fulfilling our responsibility to respect human rights based on The ITOCHU Group Human Rights Policy established in April 2019.
 Specifically, we continuously identify and assesses the negative impact from the corporate activities of the ITOCHU Group on human rights that may affect society.
 We then work to prevent and mitigate such impact by taking the appropriate steps.
-Therefore, following the procedures detailed in the UN Guiding Principles on Business and Human Rights, we establish a human rights due diligence mechanism to assess a wide range of human rights issues, including four core labor standards (Forced labor, Child labor, Discrimination, Freedom of Association and Collective Bargaining) set out in “The ILO Declaration on Fundamental Principles and Rights at Work.”
+Therefore, following the procedures detailed in the UN Guiding Principles on Business and Human Rights, we establish a human rights due diligence mechanism to assess a wide range of human rights issues, including five core labor standards (Freedom of Association and Collective Bargaining, Forced Labor, Child Labor, Discrimination, Occupational Safety and Health) set out in “The ILO Declaration on Fundamental Principles and Rights at Work.”
 In addition, we disclose information on the progress and results of our action.

 Human Rights Due Diligence Procedure